JAMorello/data-science-exercises/README.md

 ### [Predictive Text](https://github.com/JAMorello/data-science-exercises/tree/master/Predictive%20Text%20Project)

-**[Unstructured data]** **[Natural Language Processing]** **[Last update: 01/10/20]**
+**[Unstructured data]** **[Natural Language Processing]** **[R]** **[Last update: 01/10/20]**

 This is the Data Science Capstone project of the Data Science Specialization on Coursera.
-The goal of the capstone project was to create an algorithm for predicting the next word given one or more words (a phrase/sentence) as input.
+Using R, the goal of the capstone project was to create an algorithm for predicting the next word given one or more words (a phrase/sentence) as input.
 Natural language processing techniques were be used to perform an analysis and to build a predictive model.
 A large corpus of more than 4 million documents was loaded, sampled, tokenized and analyzed.
 N-grams (1 to 4) were extracted from the corpus and then used for building the predictive model.

 The Shiny application can be visualized [here](https://jamorello.shinyapps.io/WordPredictor/)